-The Rooney Elementary Student Handbook has been prepared, in an attempt, to achieve a genuine understanding and cooperation between the parent, child, and school.
+The Denman Elementary Student Handbook has been prepared, to achieve a genuine understanding and cooperation between the parent, child, and school.
 Please note that this year's handbook is divided into three parts: Part I - General Information, Part II - Rights and Responsibilities, and Part III - Health Information.